There are answers to a variety of frequently asked questions on this page, including those listed in each category

 Q: I am a freshman/transfer student – how do I apply for housing?[top]

 A: All incoming transfer students and freshmen must file an Intent to Enroll at the University and associated $100 deposit before they may apply for housing.
 Once admitted to the University, you will receive a letter of provisional admittance and an Intent to Enroll form.

-Approximately 7-10 business days after submitting the Intent to Enroll form and deposit, prospective students may access the student housing application through their myCI portal.
+Approximately 24-48 hours after submitting the Intent to Enroll form and deposit, prospective students may access the student housing application through their myCI portal.
 The Fall 2015 housing application will be available after 10 a.m. on April 9, 2015.

 In order to complete an online housing application, the $50 non-refundable housing application fee is required.
 It must be paid online prior to submission of the housing application.